 - helping to set and manage short-term and long-term goals

-A training mesocycle is 3 – 9 weeks, and many of these make up a macrocycle.
+A training mesocycle is 3 – 9 weeks; many of these comprise a macrocycle.

 A training microcycle is the shortest of the cycles and is typically a week of sessions.